Therapist Vs. Psychologist: What's The Difference?

 Psychologists may have additional education leading to a Ph.D. that may allow them to work with those with a severe mental illness or mental disorder.
 In addition, psychologists may administer psychological tests and diagnose mental illnesses.
 Psychiatrists have medical degrees and can prescribe medications, although some may also engage in psychotherapy with clients.
 Some psychologists and psychiatrists only work in hospitals, mental health clinics or inpatient facilities to support those treated there.

-Professional relationship between mental health professional and client
+Relationship between mental health counselor and client

 Relationships between a mental health professional and a client are often called therapeutic alliances.
 A sense of personal rapport can be vital to a successful therapeutic alliance